dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 # Security Considerations

-The Wrong-Recipient header field may contain the recipient address, but that is already exposed in other header fields like To:.
+The Wrong-Recipient header field may contain the recipient address, but that is already exposed in other header fields like To.

 The user ID of the recipient with the sending service may be exposed by the Wrong-Recipient URI, which may not be desired but a sender